Elstree: Schools

-Elstree is home to Aldenham School, and Haberdashers' Boys' School, both independent public schools (ie. fee-paying), Haberdashers' School for Girls, and St Nicholas Church of England V.A Primary School.
+Elstree is home to Aldenham School, and Haberdashers' Boys' School, both independent public schools (ie. fee-paying), Haberdashers' School for Girls, and St Nicholas Church of England Primary School.

-Just outside of Elstree, in the neighbouring town of Borehamwood, are lots of schools.
-There is Hertswood Academy, Elstree Screen Arts Academy – the vocational school linked with Elstree Studios.
+Just outside of Elstree, in the neighbouring town of Borehamwood, are a number of schools.
+There are Hertswood Academy and Elstree Screen Arts Academy, the vocational school linked with Elstree Studios.

 There is also a Jewish high school called Yavneh College, Borehamwood.
 Yavneh was set up in 2013 by Dr Dena Coleman, ex-headteacher of Hasmonean High School.
 Dr Coleman was also a board-member of the Jewish National Fund.
-Just before her retirement in 2013, Dr Coleman died of Meningitis.
-Now, Yavneh College is headed up by Mr Spencer Lewis, ex-head teacher of King Solomon High School.
-Recently, the Yavneh Schools governors opened a primary school on the Hillside Avenue campuses.
+Just before her retirement in 2013, Dr Coleman died of meningitis.
+Yavneh College has subsequently been headed up by Spencer Lewis, ex-head teacher of King Solomon High School.
+The Yavneh Schools governors have also opened a primary school on the Hillside Avenue campuses.

 Earlier schools

 Since the 1780s, a private school has been located in Elstree.

 Elstree School, a boys' preparatory school, was located in Elstree from 1848 until 1938 before moving to Woolhampton, Berkshire before the outbreak of the Second World War.

-Hillside School was located in Elstree between 1874 and 1886, before eventually becoming Dorset House School in 1905, (not to be confused with Hillside School in nearby Borehamwood.)
+Hillside School was located in Elstree between 1874 and 1886, before eventually becoming Dorset House School in 1905,"Our History " Dorset House School website.
+Retrieved 19 September 2011 (not to be confused with Hillside School in nearby Borehamwood).

 Recreation

 Sport

-Elstree Cricket Club was formed in 1878, but no longer play in the Herts Saracens League.
+Elstree Cricket Club was formed in 1878, but no longer play in the Herts Saracens League.Saracens Hertfordshire Cricket League, Elstree CC Club information, website.
+Retrieved 23 September 2011.
 18-hole Radlett Park Golf Club was founded in 1984, having recently being renamed from Elstree Golf & Country Club.
 It is closer to Elstree than Radlett.

 Hatch End Cricket Club also play in Elstree.
 They participate in the Herts Saracens League.